sushantgiri/sushantgiri/README.md

-A mobile application developer and enthusiastic Artificial Intelligence and Machine learning student.
+A mobile application developer and enthusiastic Artificial Intelligence and Machine learning fresh graduate.